ark-lang/ark-docs/function_receivers.md

 into the function, instead of a pointer to the structure.

-We can easily pass a reference instead by changing the receiver to accept a pointer to Foo instead of a copy of Foo.
+We can easily pass a reference instead by changing the receiver to accept a pointer to Foo instead of a copy of Foo, thus making the code become:

 ```
 type Foo struct {